vttale/serve-stale/README.md

    cache management and is independent of the query resolution process.
-   This timer is conceptually different from the maximum cache TTL that exists in many resolvers, the latter being a clamp on the value of TTLs as received from authoritative servers and recommended to be 7 days in the TTL definition above.
+   This timer is conceptually different from the maximum cache TTL that exists in many resolvers, the latter being a clamp on the value of TTLs as received from authoritative servers and recommended to be seven days in the TTL definition in Section 4.
 The maximum stale timer should be configurable, and defines the length of time after a record expires that it should be retained in the cache.
 The suggested value is between 1 and 3 days.

 6. Implementation Considerations